CityOfNewYork/nyc-core-framework/README.md

 # NYC Core Framework

-The NYC Core Framework brings extra features to Bootstrap 4.1.3, for rapid prototyping, design, and front-end website development.
+The NYC Core Framework brings extra features to Bootstrap 4.1.3, making it easy and efficient to create accessible-freindly front-end templates.

 ## Getting Started